Columbo/audio-chapter-splitter/README.md

 Example:

-- one long `hoerspiel.mp3` file
+- record a full children's story in Audacity and export it as one long `hoerspiel.mp3`
-- a short `trennmelodie.mp3` clip that appears between chapters
+- cut out a short `trennmelodie.mp3` clip that appears between chapters
-- optionally a `titelsong.mp3` clip that also marks boundaries
+- optionally cut out a `titelsong.mp3` clip if the title melody also repeats at useful positions

-The script scans the full file, detects these repeated markers, and writes chapter files into an output folder.
+The script scans the full story file, detects these repeated divider melodies, and writes chapter files into an output folder.

 ## Requirements